 Disbursement of funds begins the first week of the semester and continues on a weekly basis.
 Academic year Grad PLUS loans are disbursed to student's account in two equal installments usually at the beginning of each semester.
 Financial Aid funds are applied towards any current outstanding debt owed to the university (i.e., tuition, fees, etc.).
 Remaining funds, if any, are refunded to the student by the Bursar's Office.
 View the Bursar's Office website for more information on the refund process.

 Step 1: Student must have completed FAFSA, submitted requested documents, and have a Financial Aid award.
-Please do not apply for a Grad PLUS Loan prior to being awarded.
+Do not apply for a Grad PLUS Loan prior to being awarded.

-Step 2: Submit Direct Grad PLUS loan application to the Financial Aid and Scholarship Office (FASO).
-Applications can be downloaded by clicking the FORMS link on the FASO home page.
+Step 2: Submit the 2016-17 Grad PLUS loan application to the Financial Aid and Scholarship Office (FASO).

 Step 3: Once the Direct Grad PLUS Loan application is received, information is forwarded electronically to the Direct Loan Processor for a credit check approval.
 FASO will receive an electronic notice of approval or denial from the U.S. Dept. of Education.